Graham Pulkingham: Leading figure in the Charismatic movement

 He was one of a number of key people involved in the early days of the Charismatic movement, writing a number of books, recording teaching cassettes, and speaking at many international events.
 In 1975, Graham Pulkingham moved to Scotland where he set up a community at the Cathedral of the Isles in Millport on the Isle of Cumbrae.
 The Community of Celebration begun by him and his wife is still in existence in Aliquippa, Pennsylvania. and in the United Kingdom.

 Personal life

-Pulkingham was married to Episcopalian composer Betty.
+Pulkingham was married to Episcopal composer Betty.
 In September 1992, he was suspended temporarily from the priesthood after admitting he had a sexual affair with a man, whose wife said the relationship destroyed their marriage.
 Pulkingham admitted to several gay involvements over a period of 20 years, some of which had been with men that he had been counselling.
 He stated that he had been "tormented" by homosexual attraction since his teenage years.